-Leaving a dog’s nails untrimmed for long periods of time could result also in ingrown nails that will affect its walking and can lead to infection.
+Leaving a dog’s nails untrimmed for long periods of time could also result in ingrown nails that will affect its walking and lead to infection.
 Ingrown nails will require a specialist groomer’s attention as they are difficult to clip.

 This process can be emotional for you and your dog as minor injuries can happen and would distress your pet.
 It is important to reassure your dog and if signs of emotional distress or aggression appear, leave the trimming for another time.
 This applies even when you are taking the dog to a specialist groomer.

-Puppies should be trained to get used to their paws being touched and held, gradually for a longer time in preparation for the grooming process.
+Puppies should be trained to get used to their paws being touched and held, gradually for a long time preparing for the grooming process.

 Another thing that you need to consider before proceeding with the nail cutting process, is knowing a bit about a dog nail’s anatomy.

-Trimming black dog’s nails might prove a bit more difficult as the quick is not as visible.
-Leave a specialist deal with this delicate operation.
+Trimming a black dog’s nails might prove a bit more difficult as the quick is not as visible.
+Leave a specialist to deal with this delicate operation.